legendu-net/blog/docs/drafts/2015/05/sql-equivalent/index.md

 [1] The terminology (database, schema or namespace) might be different for differennt databases.
 </p>

 A [NOT] LIKE B¶
 NULL if A or B is NULL, TRUE if string A matches the SQL simple regular expression B, otherwise FALSE.
 The comparison is done character by character.
-The character in B matches any character in A (similar to . in posix regular expressions) while the % character in B matches an arbitrary number of characters in A (similar to .* in posix regular expressions).
+The character in B matches any character in A (similar to . in posix regular expressions) while the % character in B matches an arbitrary number of characters in A (similar to .\* in posix regular expressions).
 For example, 'foobar' like 'foo' evaluates to FALSE whereas 'foobar' like 'foo ' evaluates to TRUE and so does 'foobar' like 'foo%'.

 A RLIKE B
 NULL if A or B is NULL, TRUE if any (possibly empty) substring of A matches the Java regular expression B, otherwise FALSE.
-For example, 'foobar' RLIKE 'foo' evaluates to TRUE and so does 'foobar' RLIKE '^f.*r$'.
+For example, 'foobar' RLIKE 'foo' evaluates to TRUE and so does 'foobar' RLIKE '^f.\*r\$'.

 A REGEXP B
 Same as RLIKE.